 Because many families continue to direct memorial gifts for their loved ones to Pikes Peak Hospice & Palliative Care, the need for recognition space will continue to grow.
 In a relatively short time, space in our headquarters would be exhausted.
 These space constraints, as well as other considerations, were the impetus for us to discontinue the Tribute Wall in its original form.

 Because so many people showed their gratitude by allowing us to honor their loved one, we felt it was imperative that we continue our commemoration programming, but in a new way.
 Each person previously listed on the Tribute Wall, was added to our new virtual Tribute Wall, along with previously submitted stories.
-If you have not already submitted a story or photograph and would like to, please click to download Instructions and a Release Form.

 In May 2013, Pikes Peak Hospice Foundation began the process of returning each engraved nameplate to the family contact on file.
 They have been invited to submit a story (if we did not already have one), and add a photograph to continue to honor their loved one on our virtual Tribute Wall.